sgmesservey/cepa/README.md

 ```C
 duk_int_t init(duk_context *duk);
 ```
-The function is called with two arguments: *exports* and *module*, in that order.<br>
+The function is called with two arguments on the stack: *exports* and *module*, in that order.<br>
-You can either decorate *exports* with functions and properties,<br>
-or set the *exports* property of *module* to directly return a function.
+You can either decorate *exports* with functions and properties, or set the *exports* property of *module* to directly return a function.

 ## Modules
-The server can load custom handlers that you write using the Onion API,<br>
-and map them to URLs you specify.<br>
+The server can load custom handlers that you write using the Onion API, and map them to URLs you specify.<br>
 The modules should be compiled as shared library files (.so), and placed in whatever directory you specified in the XML file.<br>
 The modules must export the following functions:
 ```C